Jump to a Member’s Biography:

 - ‘Elizabeth Gaskell and the Short Story’ and ‘New Attributions to All the Year Round’,The Gaskell Journal 29 (2015), 1-24.

-Edwin has set up The Brontë Network on YouTube, discussing the Brontës’ lives and works, and he is also the administrator of Anglia Ruskin’s Nineteenth-Century Studies Facebook page.
+Edwin has set up The Brontë Network on YouTube, discussing the Brontës’ lives and works, and he is also the administrator for Nineteenth-Century Studies at Anglia Ruskin.

 Rohan is Professor of Modern British History at Anglia Ruskin University and a former president (2012-15) of the British Association for Victorian Studies.
 He is a member of the editorial board of the Journal of Victorian Culture where he serves as reviews editor.
 He is the editor of two monograph series: ‘Becoming Modern: New Nineteenth Century Studies’ (University Press of New England) and ‘New Directions in Social and Cultural History’ (Bloomsbury).
 He is also co-director of the Labour History Research Unit at Anglia Ruskin.